UChicago Medicine AdventHealth Bolingbrook

-UChicago Medicine AdventHealth Bolingbrook is a non-profit hospital campus in Bolingbrook, Illinois, United States that is part of a joint venture between AdventHealth and UChicago Medicine.
+Adventist Bolingbrook Hospital (doing business as UChicago Medicine AdventHealth Bolingbrook) is a non-profit hospital campus in Bolingbrook, Illinois, United States that is part of a joint venture between AdventHealth and UChicago Medicine.
 The hospital is a primary stroke center and also a designated Level II trauma center by the Illinois Department of Public Health.
 When it opened in 2008, the hospital became the newest built in the state in twenty-five years.

 History

 1977-2008

 In 1977, Hinsdale Hospital applied for a certificate of need with the Illinois government to have a hospital built in Bolingbrook, Illinois.
 In February 1988, the certificate of need was approved for the hospital.
 In late July 1989, Hinsdale Hospital changed its mind about having a hospital built there, due to so many hospitals closing in the state.

-In early November 2001, Adventist Health System announced that it wanted a hospital built with 130 beds built onto its Bolingbrook Medical Center.
+In early November 2001, Adventist Health System announced that it wanted a hospital built with 130 beds built attached its Bolingbrook Medical Center.

 In late April 2004, Adventist Health System applied with the Illinois Health Facilities Planning Board to have a $152 million, 138-bed hospital built in Bolingbrook, Illinois.
 Their request to have the hospital built was denied.
-In early November 2004, the Illinois Health Facilities Planning Board approved the certificate of need from Adventist Health System to have a hospital built attached to Bolingbrook Medical Center.
+In early November 2004, the Illinois Health Facilities Planning Board approved the certificate of need from Adventist Health System to have a hospital built in Bolingbrook, Illinois.
 It would be built west of the Interstate 55/Illinois Route 53 Interchange.

-In late November 2006, a three-story, 74,298-square-foot medical office building was approved by trustees to be built north of the hospital and to be connected to Adventist Bolingbrook Hospital by a heated skyway.
+In late November 2006, a three-story, 74298 sqfoot medical office building was approved by trustees to be built north of the hospital and to be connected to Adventist Bolingbrook Hospital by a heated skyway.

 On January 14, 2008, Adventist Bolingbrook Hospital opened to patients.
-The 300,000-square-foot hospital, became the newest in Illinois in twenty-five years after three years of construction.
+The 300000 sqfoot hospital, became the newest in Illinois in twenty-five years after three years of construction.